LetCompliance

 Why are spreadsheets risky for landlord compliance?

 Spreadsheets do not remind you before Gas Safety, EICR or EPC dates.
-One missed row can mean an expired certificate, invalid Section 21 or a £30,000 electrical penalty.
+One missed row can mean an expired certificate, a defeated Section 8 possession claim or a £30,000 electrical penalty.
 Purpose-built software tracks deadlines and evidence in one place.

 What should landlords use instead of Excel for compliance?

-Use a portfolio dashboard with per-property scores, document storage and email or WhatsApp reminders at 90, 30, 14, 7 and 1 day before expiries, like LetCompliance, so nothing relies on memory.
+Use a portfolio dashboard with per-property scores, document storage and email or SMS reminders at 90, 30, 14, 7 and 1 day before expiries, like LetCompliance, so nothing relies on memory.